devil-iptv/ott-platforms/README.md

 ## Conclusion

-Thank you for choosing PiratesTV OTT Platforms.
+Thank you for choosing Devil-IpTV OTT Platforms.
 Have a great time watching your favorite content!

 ---